Lemonade Development

 Building:

-cmake --build . --config Release --target wix_installer
+cmake --build build --config Release --target wix_installers

 Installer Output: